 My research focuses on population genetics of fungal plant pathogens, population biology, forest health, forest pathology, and diversity and conservation efforts of native plants.
 Increases in both native and introduced pathogens as a result of climate change have provided numerous opportunities in basic and applied research.
 My program’s main goal is to utilize novel genetic and genomic tools to integrate molecular data into pragmatic management decisions and provide solutions for preservation of biodiversity, conservation of native species and overall tree improvement programs.
+In addition, my research goal is to contribute to hunger eradication efforts on the African continent by preserving biodiversity of indigenous and nutritional plants adapted to climate change.
+This will not only provide regional food security, but will promote science literacy, and recruit and educate the next generation of science ambassadors in sub-Saharan African countries.

 My primary research centers on understanding host-pathogen-vector interactions with a focus on Thousand Cankers Disease (TCD) complex.
 The fungus, Geosmithia morbida, vectored by the walnut twig beetle, Pityophthorus juglandis, has been associated with disease outbreaks in walnut trees, Juglans spp., known as TCD.
 Read More